balsedie/trilomorph/analyze_data.md

 <sup>The function `shapFix` will warn the user and automatically remove specimens with landmark data not fitting the desired template.
 For example, we expect 4 curves of semilandmarks; but some species do not show these four structures and hence have not all of them landmarked. `shapFix` will remove these specimens.</sup>

 <sup>Note that the current version of `shapFix` does not let you choose a custom subset of landmarks or curves, it just removes specimes that do not fit the full configuration.
-We are planning to update the function in order to improve its versatility allowing to choose among any landmark configuration.</sup>
+We are planning to update the function in order to improve its versatility allowing to choose among any subset of landmarks and curves.</sup>

 now you can use the geomorph[^N] R package to continue with the general procrustes superimposition, construct the morphospace and further analysis.